Musicals101.com

 b.
 June 22, 1902 (New York City) - d.
 March 12, 1971 (Philadelphia, PA)

-This round faced comic with a rough-edged persona became one of the most beloved character actors on the musical stage.
-He made his Broadway debut as Louis in Irving Berlin's Face the Music (1932), and his London bow in Cole Porter's Nymph Errant (1936).
+Born on Mott Street, this round faced comic with a rough-edged urban persona made his Broadway debut as Louis in Irving Berlin's Face the Music (1932), and his London bow in Cole Porter's Nymph Errant (1936).
 He played gangster-types in a succession of London productions, the returned to New York as a replacement in Pal Joey, Oklahoma and other musicals.
 Burns appeared in Billion Dollar Baby (1945), and shared the show-stopping "Ought to Be You" with Charlotte Greenwood in Porter's Out of This World (1950).
+He made several minor film appearances, including that of a wise-cracking song promoter in MGM's Deep in My Heart (1954).

 Caesar, Irving